 Each year, the rains spread southeast from the Congo basin arriving in most of central southern Africa by DOY 280-320, and reaching the northeast and southwest of the region last, around DOY 330.
-Northern most of central southern Africa, but higher, i.e. more variable, in the northeast and southwest coastal regions.
+Northern Angola and the Congo basin have earliest $R{DOY}$ from around DOY 250.
+Standard deviation

-Angola and the Congo basin have earliest RDOY from around DOY 250.
-Standard deviation (SD) in RDOY between the 8 years was <20 days for
+10 (SD) in $R{DOY}$ between the 8 years was <20 days for most of central southern